Democracy Depends on Political Participation But Young People are Turning Away from Politics And Now We’re Caught in a Vicious Cycle.

 A CIVIC ENGAGEMENT GAP EXISTS

-Most importantly, young people are receiving unequal civic learning opportunities: students in low-income schools, when compared with just average socioeconomic status (SES) schools, are half as likely to study how laws are made, and 30% less likely to report having experiences with debates or panel discussions in social studies classes.
+Most importantly, young people are receiving unequal civic learning opportunities, especially in rural, urban, and low-income schools.
+When compared with average socioeconomic status (SES) schools, low-income students are half as likely to study how laws are made, and 30% less likely to report having experiences with debates or panel discussions in social studies classes, while 60% of residents live in civic deserts, compared with 30% for urban and suburban residents.
 This reality has been coined as the “Civic Engagement Gap.”
-It should be noted that does not lead to low-income young people being less likely to want to make a difference in their communities.
+It should be noted that does not lead to young people being less likely to want to make a difference in their communities.
 But, on the whole, this civic opportunity gap leads to a lack of young people learning how to use the system to make change.

 Students in low-income schools, when compared with just average socioeconomic status (SES) schools are 30% less likely to report having experiences with debates or panel discussions in social studies classes.